tronkko/dirent/README.md

 Visual Studio project.

-## Embed Dirent into Your Own program
+## Embed Dirent into Your Own Program

 As an alternative to the above installation method, you can also embed dirent.h into your own program -- just copy the ``include/dirent.h`` file to